 Start Calling Kelowna Home

 Kelowna is also home to the largest and most comprehensive medical facility in the area.
 The Okanagan Campus of the University of British Columbia offers over 60 undergraduate and 15 graduate programs.
 Those in the job market will find Kelowna a great place to work with a strong economy.
-Rich in arts and culture, Kelowna also features a number of art galleries, as well as community theater, acting and music programs.
+Rich in arts and culture, Kelowna also features a number of art galleries, as well as community theatre, acting and music programs.
 It's easy to see why newcomers are drawn to Kelowna's natural beauty and climate, strong economy, and many recreational opportunities.